Estate Disputes

 Johnson, Johnson, & Nolan, Attorneys at Law, in Belleville, Illinois, put considerable effort into the wills, trusts and other estate planning documents we prepare for our loyal clients in St. Clair County and surrounding areas.
 However, we also prove our worth when such documents are ill conceived or executed in a fraudulent manner.

-If you have questions about a will or a trust and are considering challenging one in court, contact our experienced inheritance dispute lawyers today.
+If you have questions about a will or a trust and are considering challenging one in court, contact our experienced estate dispute lawyers today.

 Sound Advice When Contesting an Estate Plan